thetaofather/mobnet/README.md

 ### For The Subnet Owner (“The Taofather”)

-- Demand for MOB-α is driven by gameplay, not just yield
+- MOB-α demand comes from **jobs**, not vibes
-- Structural burns reduce supply as usage grows
+- Burns scale with activity (every job pays the street)
-- Treasury + fees fund events, tournaments, and buybacks/burns
+- The Family Vault + House cut funds events, buybacks, and more lore
-- A narrative moat: the mafia subnet where hits become lore
+- A narrative moat: the subnet where volatility gets weaponized

 ### For Users (Bosses, Mobsters / Miners, Consiglieres / Validators)

-- **Bosses:** sponsor hits, chase clout, escrow return 80–100%
+- **Bosses:** post jobs, chase clout, escrow returns 80–100%
-- **Mobsters:** base payouts + MOB-α rewards (potentially slightly +EV)
+- **Mobsters:** run hits for base TAO + envelopes (potentially +EV)
-- **Consiglieres:** define scoring, allocate rewards, validate hits
+- **Consiglieres:** keep the books, score the jobs, protect the rules

 ---